fe-data/fe-docs/docs/advanced/firebase.rst

 and a few extra writes (20.000 free per day).
 At the end the invoice will be less than 1 Euro.

 .. note::
-   No rights can be derived from these examples and amounts.
-They are only an indication in a theoretical situation.
+   **No rights can be derived from these examples and amounts.** They are only an indication in a theoretical situation.
+   To help avoid unexpected charges on your bill, set monthly budgets and alerts.
+   To set a budget, go to the `Billing <https://console.cloud.google.com/billing/>`_ section in the Google Cloud Console and create a budget for your Cloud Billing account.
+   You can use the default alert settings or modify the alerts to send notifications at different percentages of your monthly budget.

 ----